-Second, I want to capture the love between the two couples.
-In mind mind it is best done through photojournalistic style of photography, also known as documentary style.
+Second, I want to capture the love between the two people.
+In my mind it is best done through photo-journalistic style of photography, also known as the documentary style.
 I try to blend into the wedding crowd and become one of the guests who quietly takes pictures and hardly ever gets noticed.
 I don't pose my clients unless these are formal group shots or couple wants a formal portrait.
 My favorite photos are those that are candid and unposed.
-I don't have a shot list, and I don't take one from my clients.
+I don't have a shot list, and I don't ask one from my clients.

-In other words, I'm the perfect photographer if photography is the last thing you want to worry about on your wedding day, but you want timeliness story of your wedding that you can relive again and again as decades go by.
+In other words, I'm the perfect photographer if photography is the last thing you want to worry about on your wedding day, but you also want to preserve the timeliness story of your wedding that you can relive again and again as decades go by.

 Because wedding photography is not my main source of income, I shoot because I love to, not because I have to.
-I also limit the number of weddings I shoot every year.
+I also limit the number of weddings I shoot every year to less than 10.
 This way I enjoy and work my hardest at each and every one of them.
-I edit all the photographs myself.
+I also edit all the photographs myself.

 While I shoot most of my weddings inside San Francisco Bay Area, I'm happy to travel and have shot weddings all across US and in Europe.

 I actually picked up a camera more seriously as soon as I found out my wife and I were expecting our first child.
 I wanted to do my best to capture his childhood and to record a history of our family through photography.